szymonmichalski/starid-1/index.md

 ... etc...

-18.4.2016
+# 18.4.2016

-triplets class

-given an observation of n stars, what sequence of pairs or triplets best leads to a pairs based identification?

-mortari addresses this in his 2004 paper with a sequence of triplets that jump around the field of view, making a breadth first search rather than a depth first search.

-this can be represented as a triplets class. given n stars it returns a breadth first sequence of triplets.
+triplets class. given an observation of n stars, what sequence of pairs or triplets best leads to a pairs based identification? mortari addresses this in his 2004 paper with a sequence of triplets that jump around the field of view, making a breadth first search rather than a depth first search. this can be represented as a triplets class. given n stars it returns a breadth first sequence of triplets.

-16.4.2016
+# 16.4.2016

-pairs method

-ready to implement pairs based method. common terminology includes triangles for three stars, pyramids for four stars.

-a build for pairs is added alongside the builds for base and gtest. placeholder builds for patterns and neuralnets are also added.
+pairs method. ready to implement pairs based method. common terminology includes triangles for three stars, pyramids for four stars. a build for pairs is added alongside the builds for base and gtest. placeholder builds for patterns and neuralnets are also added.

-14.4.2016
+# 14.4.2016

-sensor class ready

-onward to the first star identification implementation...
+sensor class ready. onward to the first star identification implementation...

-9.4.2016
+# 9.4.2016

-sensor class and obs struct

-sensor class now has a pointing vector and yaw constructor, a member attitude, and support for rotation vectors, rotation matrices, and quaternions.

-for observed stars, return an obs struct with both ideal values and measurement errors.
+sensor class and obs struct. sensor class now has a pointing vector and yaw constructor, a member attitude, and support for rotation vectors, rotation matrices, and quaternions. for observed stars, return an obs struct with both ideal values and measurement errors.

-5.4.2016
+# 5.4.2016

-sensor class, geometry, cpp linear algebra library

-a sensor class means multiple reference frames, rotations, and representations of unit vectors, so a linear algebra library becomes necessary here. i've mostly used armadillo and a bit of eigen and gnu scientific library. time for a quick review of the field.
+sensor class, geometry, cpp linear algebra library. a sensor class means multiple reference frames, rotations, and representations of unit vectors, so a linear algebra library becomes necessary here. i've mostly used armadillo and a bit of eigen and gnu scientific library. time for a quick review of the field.

-just glancing at the wikipedia page for linear algebra libraries, eigen and armadillo are the choices.

-the matlab orientation of armadillo decides it - continue with armadillo.
+just glancing at the wikipedia page for linear algebra libraries, eigen and armadillo are the choices. the matlab orientation of armadillo decides it - continue with armadillo.

-3.4.2016
+# 3.4.2016

-sensor class

-now that the sky is in place, time to create a sensor.

-sensor class is based on the pinhole camera model.

-first-order characteristics are attitude, sensitivity, and field-of-view.
+sensor class. now that the sky is in place, time to create a sensor. sensor class is based on the pinhole camera model. first-order characteristics are attitude, sensitivity, and field-of-view.

-unit vectors are the representation for stars.

-unit vector point on the sky and a yaw rotation are a useful representation for attitude here, particularly in the constructor, and are reinterpreted as a rotation matrix or quaternion as needed.
+unit vectors are the representation for stars. unit vector point on the sky and a yaw rotation are a useful representation for attitude here, particularly in the constructor, and are reinterpreted as a rotation matrix or quaternion as needed.

-tangent plane coordinates are the representation for field-of-view.

-uncertainties will be modeled in the observation class. the sensor class models only the ideal truth.
+tangent plane coordinates are the representation for field-of-view. uncertainties will be modeled in the observation class. the sensor class models only the ideal truth.

-2.4.2016
+# 2.4.2016

-star pairs class first results

-star pairs class is now working and first results for mv = 6.5 and radius = 4 degrees are
+star pairs class first results. star pairs class is now working and first results for mv = 6.5 and radius = 4 degrees are

     bright stars 8876 dim stars 290585
     atable size 56585 med 2.79 max 3.99

 so for ~9k bright stars there are ~56k neighbor pairs, and the pair separations in degrees have median 2.8 and max 4

-31.3.2016
+# 31.3.2016

-star pairs class

-the star pairs class can be based on the concept of a star and its neighbors, applied sequentially to each of the significant stars in the catalog...

-star pairs for the entire sky can be collected from these star objects into a main vector.

-as pairs stream towards the main vector, duplicates can be removed using a hash table with a key string composed from both pair members.
+star pairs class. the star pairs class can be based on the concept of a star and its neighbors, applied sequentially to each of the significant stars in the catalog... star pairs for the entire sky can be collected from these star objects into a main vector. as pairs stream towards the main vector, duplicates can be removed using a hash table with a key string composed from both pair members.

-28.3.2016
+# 28.3.2016

-stars near some point on the sky is working

-results from asking what is near a point near cassiopeia, with a mag 6.5 cutoff
+stars near some point on the sky is working. results from asking what is near a point near cassiopeia, with a mag 6.5 cutoff

     2 AG+59 1670
     8
     20
     23   9    Cas
     34
     37
     49
     56  11bet Cas
     87
     95
     125  12    Cas
     148
     164  15kap Cas
     8733
     8788
     8793
     8811
     8812   5tau Cas
     8821
     8822   6    Cas
     8823
     8825
     8848   7rho Cas
     8855
     8865

-26.3.2016
+# 26.3.2016

-stars near some point on the sky

-a function for the catalog class, the algorithm i've used for years came from a mortari paper. it uses lookup tables for the x, y, and z axes to create three rings or bands on the sky. here's some ring search matlab
+stars near some point on the sky. a function for the catalog class, the algorithm i've used for years came from a mortari paper. it uses lookup tables for the x, y, and z axes to create three rings or bands on the sky. here's some ring search matlab

-25.3.2016
+# 25.3.2016

 unix and j2000 timestamps

     unix timestamp is seconds from Jan 1 00:00:00 1970
     j2000 timestamp is seconds from Jan 1 00:00:00 2000

     #define J2000_EPOCH_OFFSET 946684800

-/** Converts a j2000 timestamp to a unix timestamp. */

-static inline time_t j2000_to_unix_epoch(time_t j2000) {
+    /** Converts a j2000 timestamp to a unix timestamp. */ static inline time_t j2000_to_unix_epoch(time_t j2000) {
      return j2000 + J2000_EPOCH_OFFSET;
     }

-/** Converts a unix timestamp to a j2000 timestamp. */

-static inline time_t unix_epoch_to_j2000(time_t unix) {
+    /** Converts a unix timestamp to a j2000 timestamp. */ static inline time_t unix_epoch_to_j2000(time_t unix) {
      return unix - J2000_EPOCH_OFFSET;
     }

-24.3.2016
+# 24.3.2016

-star pairs class and angle lookup

-star pair angle lookup seems to be the clearest terminology for what is needed to search the star catalog.

-early objectives are

-a skymap star catalog class

-a star pair class with angle lookup
+star pairs class and angle lookup. star pair angle lookup seems to be the clearest terminology for what is needed to search the star catalog. early objectives are a skymap star catalog class and a star pair class with angle lookup

-20.3.2016
+# 20.3.2016

-catalog class and skymap records

-a skymap record is 523 bytes long, including two control bytes at the end. this matlab code picks out certain useful values. more are available as shown in the skymap specification.
+catalog class and skymap records. a skymap record is 523 bytes long, including two control bytes at the end. this matlab code picks out certain useful values. more are available as shown in the skymap specification.

-19.3.2016

-index search

-some interesting comments from stackoverflow about lookup and hash tables

-No, it is not conceptually correct to call a lookup table a hash table: in your case a lookup table is a simple array.
-Calling something a hash table implies certain behavior in cases when the hash function is not perfect (i.e. in the presence of hash collisions); arrays have none of this behavior, so calling this a "hash lookup" would likely mislead your listeners or readers.

-In general, any kind of associative storage, including hash tables, various trees, and so on, can be used to perform lookup operations.
-In your case, the index of the array is associated with the value stored at that index, letting you look up the value in constant time.

-or

-Yes, if you accept Wikipedia's definition of hash table.
-Quoting from that definition:Ideally, the hash function should map each possible key to a unique slot index, but this ideal is rarely achievable in practice (unless the hash keys are fixed; i.e. new entries are never added to the table after it is created).

-and

-You can substitute all lookup tables by hash tables, but you can't substitute all hash tables by lookup tables.
-So yes, a lookup table can be considered to be a special form of a hash table, and a hash table can be considered to be a general form of a lookup table.

-In a similar way, a list can be considered to be a special form of a 2D table (with a single column).

-However, we are talking about software here.
-There are a gazillion different solutions to a given problem, and a gazillion different possibilities to build your data structures.
-For the example, with static size or dynamic growth, with required unique entries or with collision handling, with a fixed or a configurable hash function, etc. There are a lot of ways between a plain lookup table and a full hash table, without a clear border where you could say here it is this, but there it has become that.

-However (again), when a specific data structure proves to be useful, it usually gets its own name.
-As was said here, with such a name there are associated expectations about the functionality.
-There may even be a strict definition about the required minimum functionality.
-If you want your code to be readable by others, you better stick to the known terms.
-Thus you should call your lookup table a lookup table, even though technically it is a special form of a hash table.

-18.3.2016
+# 18.3.2016

-a nice statement of the problem
+a nice statement of the problem. mortari 2004

-mortari 2004

-The star polygon geometric structure is defined by the set of M = n! / (n − 2)!
+> The star polygon geometric structure is defined by the set of M = n! / (n − 2)!
 2! interstar angles associated with a spherical polygon set of n stars, such as pairs (n = 2), triangles (n = 3), as well as pyramids (n = 4).
 The spherical polygon is closely related to the usual polygon, where the straight line sides are replaced by great circle arcs (angles) on the surface of a unit sphere connecting the neighboring pairs of stars in a set of p stars.
 More specifically, the star pattern geometric structure for the purpose of star identification is defined by the set of M interstar angles {ϑij = ϑji = cos−1 (b T i bj )} measured between each distinct pair of the p lineof-sight vectors {(bi , bj ) : (i, j) ∈ {1, 2, . . . p}} that point from the sensor toward the vertices of the star spherical polygon on the celestial sphere.
 Note we adopt the convention that the measured line-of-sight unit vectors with components in the sensor body axes are denoted bi , whereas the corresponding line of sight vectors based on cataloged information with components in the inertial reference frame of the star catalog are denoted rI .
 The whole objective of star identification can be boiled down to finding the correspondence between indices (i) of measured stars and the indices (I) of cataloged stars.

-16.3.2016
+# 16.3.2016

-skymap catalog binary text file

-a curious thing about the skymap catalog - it is a type of binary text file. each line contains a specified number of bytes per field, and each field has a type (int, string, etc). it's strongly-typed. it's exact memory layout is defined.

-it could be equated to serialized objects of a cpp class.

-probably the quicker approach for initial implementation is to view it just from a string handling perspective, but a later deserialization approach would be interesting.
+skymap catalog binary text file. a curious thing about the skymap catalog - it is a type of binary text file. each line contains a specified number of bytes per field, and each field has a type (int, string, etc). it's strongly-typed. it's exact memory layout is defined. it could be equated to serialized objects of a cpp class. probably the quicker approach for initial implementation is to view it just from a string handling perspective, but a later deserialization approach would be interesting.

-13.3.2016

-basic classes

-catalog class

-sensor class

-observations class

-identifications class